Non-standard cosmology: Alternatives to Big Bang cosmologies

-Steady State theories
+Steady-state theories

-The Steady State theory extends the homogeneity assumption of the cosmological principle to reflect a homogeneity in time as well as in space.
+The steady-state model extends the homogeneity assumption of the cosmological principle to reflect a homogeneity in time as well as in space.
 This "perfect cosmological principle" as it would come to be called asserted that the universe looks the same everywhere (on the large scale), the same as it always has and always will.
 This is in contrast to Lambda-CDM, in which the universe looked very different in the past and will look very different in the future.
-Steady State theory was proposed in 1948 by Fred Hoyle, Thomas Gold, Hermann Bondi and others.
+Steady-state theory was proposed in 1948 by Fred Hoyle, Thomas Gold, Hermann Bondi and others.
 In order to maintain the perfect cosmological principle in an expanding universe, steady state cosmology had to posit a "matter-creation field" (the so-called C-field) that would insert matter into the universe in order to maintain a constant density.

-The debate between the Big Bang and the Steady State models would happen for 15 years with camps roughly evenly divided until the discovery of the cosmic microwave background (CMB) radiation.
+The debate between the Big Bang and the steady-state models would happen for 15 years with camps roughly evenly divided until the discovery of the cosmic microwave background (CMB) radiation.
 This radiation is a natural feature of the Big Bang model which demands a "time of last scattering" where photons decouple with baryonic matter.
-The Steady State model proposed that this radiation could be accounted for by so-called "integrated starlight" which was a background caused in part by Olbers' paradox in an infinite universe.
-In order to account for the uniformity of the background, steady state proponents posited a fog effect associated with microscopic iron particles that would scatter radio waves in such a manner as to produce an isotropic CMB.
+The steady-state model proposed that this radiation could be accounted for by so-called "integrated starlight" which was a background caused in part by Olbers' paradox in an infinite universe.
+In order to account for the uniformity of the background, steady-state proponents posited a fog effect associated with microscopic iron particles that would scatter radio waves in such a manner as to produce an isotropic CMB.
 The proposed phenomena was whimsically named "cosmic iron whiskers" and served as the thermalization mechanism.
-The Steady State theory did not have the horizon problem of the Big Bang because it assumed an infinite amount of time was available for thermalizing the background.
+The steady-state theory did not have the horizon problem of the Big Bang because it assumed an infinite amount of time was available for thermalizing the background.